sookiemonster/Processing-LiteRoom/README.md

 5/25/2021
 Jonathan - Enhanced the load and saving buttons by adding error messages when the user performs an invalid action.
+Daniel - Added HSL to RGB conversions for sliders & added label option to WindowObjects.